kcbhamu/EffectiveMass/README.md

 ## Updates
 * **v2.0.0:** The calculations of hole and electron effective masses are confused in v1.x.x, and they have been corrected in v2.0.0.

+* **v2.0.1:** Sometimes x index in band structure end up with 0.99999... instead of 1.0, which would lead to error "Unknown length of x axis" in v2.0.0 or older.